rspencer01/Cederberg2014/README.md

 Operation
 ---------
 The human interaction is through three seven segment displays and two push buttons.
-The value of `DISP_TIME` is currently undecided, but will probably be about 3 seconds.

-Pressing a pushbutton and releasing will result in the relevant temperature for `DISP_TIME` seconds.
-If the button is pressed again within that time, the minimum and then maximum (on another pushbutton press) for that thermometer will be displayed.
+Pressing a pushbutton and releasing will result in the relevant temperature for 3 seconds.
+If the button is pressed again within that time, the minimum (and then maximum on another pushbutton press) for that thermometer will be displayed.
 The flow is shown below

 <div style="text-align:center;padding:15px"><img alt="Flow of state" src="doc/state_flow.png" width="500px"></div>

+Furthermore, holding down a pushbutton for 5 seconds will result in the relevant minimum and maximum being cleared.

 Desgin Considerations
 ---------------------